 Meet Caroline Quentin – Strictly Come Dancing contestant and Men Behaving Badly star

-Caroline Quentin was one of the first celebs to be revealed as part of the 2020 Strictly Come Dancing line-up and she’s since proven herself to be a promising contender on the dance floor.
+Caroline Quentin has proven herself to be a promising contender on the Strictly Come Dancing dance floor.

-Partnered with pro Johannes Radebe, the Men Behaving Badly star has stormed the Strictly Come Dancing scoreboard over the last two weeks and currently sits in joint third place alongside Good Morning Britain’s Ranvir Singh.
+The Men Behaving Badly star has stormed the Strictly Come Dancing scoreboard over the last three weeks – scoring 21 points each time with pro Johannes Radebe, and currently sits in joint third place alongside Good Morning Britain’s Ranvir Singh.

+Last weekend’s Movie Week saw Caroline impressing the Strictly Come Dancing judges as she and Johannes took on the Couples’ Choice to Everything’s Coming Up Roses from Gypsy, giving an infectious and upbeat performance.

+The stakes are high as Caroline and Johannes take on the Waltz to With You I’m Born Again by Billy Preston and Syreeta Wright on Saturday night.

-Here’s everything you need to know about Strictly Come Dancing contestant Caroline Quentin and her Strictly journey so far.
+Here’s everything you need to know about Strictly Come Dancing line-up member Caroline Quentin and her Strictly journey so far.

 Who is Caroline Quentin?